 4. If you can’t control it, don’t stress; and if you can control it, don’t stress.

 As any experienced traveler will tell you, unexpected things will always happen on any trip.
-Don’t feel stressed, and if anything, look forward to it.
-Sometimes the least expected things can turn out to be the best part of your trip - or at least, will become a great story to share when you get back!
+So don’t feel stressed, and if anything, look forward to it.
+Sometimes the least expected things turn out to be the best part of your trip - or at least they become great stories to share when you get back!

 5. Punctuate each part of your trip with a special somethin’.